developergaurav77/practiceflutter/README.md

 # flutter_app_basic1
-In this repositry i practice and tried to learn basic flutter widgets.
+In this repository, I practice and tried to learn basic flutter widgets.
 Any with little flutter knowledge can use this repo.
 The final app is kind of simple e-commerce electronic app.

 A new Flutter application.